neursh/open-meteo-dart/README.md

 > [!NOTE]
 > All inputs to the API have been adapted to Dart-friendly variables.
 >
-> Time arguments are `DateTime` objects and many parameters have enum representations.
+> Time arguments are `DateTime` objects and parameters have enum representations.

 > [!TIP]
 > In each API, there are two main methods: